dsternlicht/RESTool/README.md

 ####  Custom Styles

 The `customStyles` property allows you to control the look & feel of your RESTool app.
-The object will contains a `vars` property where you'll be able to change the deafult colors of RESTool.
+The object will contains a `vars` property where you'll be able to change the default colors of RESTool.

 Here's a list of variable names you may change: